-An external warning device (rotating lights, horn, etc.) can be installed to a Function output relay on the receiver.
+The user can install an external warning device (rotating lights, horn, etc.) to a Function output relay on the receiver.
 The user can choose which pushbutton pair (or pairs) triggers the external warning device when pressed.

 4.2.5.7 Momentary Contact